AI Response Task

 About the AI Response Task

-The AI response task enables you to run prompts using the Qualtrics generative language model, and integrate the responses into your workflows.
+The AI response task enables you to run prompts using a generative language model, and integrate the responses into your workflows.
 This allows you to build workflows that enable scenarios such as summarizing text, extracting information from text, generating responses based on text, generating code, classifying text, translating text, and more.

 Setting Up an AI Response Task